PraveenKumar141095/Review_my_project_from_trail/README.md

 # Review my project from the trials.

 > In this project, I'm coming back to one of my first projects to create a review of it.
-  On that exercise, I worked with a coding partener (Amare) and we had to create a freeCodeCamp Fork Me!
+  On that exercise, I worked with a coding partener (David) and we had to create a freeCodeCamp Fork Me!
 FCC: Test Suite Template.

 ## Built With